Difficulty-Controllable Cloze Question Distractor Generation: Pseudo Code of Information Restriction Generation

 \section{Pseudo Code of Information Restriction Generation}

 Algorithm~\ref{alg:info_restrict} presents the procedure for generating difficulty-controlled distractors by selectively restricting key information in a given passage.
-The method begins by identifying important words based on attention scores assigned by the answer generator.
-The algorithm ranks passage words in descending order of significance according to these attention scores.
-By iteratively removing a subset of the most influential words at varying deletion ratios, the algorithm creates pruned passages $P_r$ with different levels of missing information.
+The method begins by identifying important words based on attention scores $S$ assigned by the answer generator $\mathcal{M}_A$.
+The algorithm ranks the passage words $P$ in descending order of significance according to these attention scores.
+By iteratively removing a subset of the most influential words at varying deletion ratios $r \in R$, the algorithm creates pruned passages $P_r$ with different levels of missing information.
 This ensures that the generated distractors are influenced by controlled deletions in contextual cues.

 Once the key words are removed, the pruned passage $P_r$ is reprocessed by the answer generator to generate plausible distractors $d_r$.
-By varying the deletion ratio, the algorithm produces a diverse set of distractors with different levels of semantic plausibility, enhancing their suitability for difficulty-controlled multiple-choice questions.
+By varying the deletion ratio $r$, the algorithm produces a diverse set of distractors with different levels of semantic plausibility.
+This controlled variation significantly enhances their suitability for difficulty-tunable multiple-choice questions.